Menu

 Training around the campus includes how to travel safely and independently in your environment, college daily living skills, and vocational exploration, mentoring, experiencing college classes, and receiving college credit for full participation in the program.
 The days are packed with activities from early morning until late at night.
 Summer Academy culminates with a graduation ceremony and a Career Day.
 The Career Day will include multiple engineers who are blind or visually impaired, a NASA Engineer / Registered Patent Attorney, and various others.
 BBVS is already planning with Science U for full week at the end of the 2017 Summer Academy specific to a STEM concentration.

-- Paper outlines tips, tools, and suggestions that could benefit English language students in the higher education online environment including communication, comprehension, and vocabulary.
+Paper outlines tips, tools, and suggestions that could benefit English language students in the higher education online environment including communication, comprehension, and vocabulary.
+Published: By

-While we strive to provide accurate and up-to-date information, it's important to note that our content is for general informational purposes only.
-We always recommend consulting qualified healthcare professionals for personalized medical advice.
-Any 3rd party offering or advertising does not constitute an endorsement.
+While we strive to provide accurate, up-to-date information, our content is for general informational purposes only.
+Please consult qualified professionals for advice specific to your situation.